DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - You are responsible for following the Intellectual Honesty policy as described in the [Trinity Student Handbook](https://www.trincoll.edu/policies/).
 - Artificial intelligence tools are not prohibited in this course, but think carefully before using *any* technology that might interfere with your learning.
 Large Language Models (LLMs), such as ChatGPT by OpenAI or Claude by Anthropic, can be helpful for repetitive coding tasks or proofreading paragraphs you've already composed.
 But LLMs also create plausible-sounding text with invented facts and bad calculations.
 LLMs also raise ethical questions about unpaid labor, energy usage, harmful biases, and safety for humanity.
 Don't cheat yourself out of an education by substituting LLM-generated responses in place of authentic learning.
 - For online quizzes, you may use your materials (including your notes, the online book, and any Internet content or tools), but you must work independently and you may not communicate about the quiz content in any way (except with the instructors) until the quiz has closed.
 If any doubts arise, the instructor may require you to show your work, retake a quiz under direct supervision, or refer a case to the Honor Council.
-- For build assignments, You (and your partner) are expected to create all original content (text and visualizations), with proper citations to any paraphrased or quoted text written by others, image credits to any visuals produced by others, and a methods section that describes how you used each tool.
+- For build assignments, You (and your partner) are expected to create all original content (text and visualizations), with proper citations to any paraphrased or quoted text written by others, image credits to any visuals produced by others, and a methods section that describes all tools used and how.
 If any doubts arise, the instructor may require you to show your work, or independently reproduce content under direct supervision, or refer a case to the Honor Council.

 #### Academic accommodations
 Please notify me before our third class session, and [schedule an appointment on my calendar](https://jackdougherty.youcanbook.me) to discuss how we will implement your approved plan.
 For those students with accommodations approved after the start of the semester, a minimum of 10 days’ notice is required.
 Learn more at the [Student Accessibility Resource Center](https://www.trincoll.edu/sarc/).